krschroeder/baseframe_js/readme.md

 ## Plugin Names and What They Do.

 ### Accessible Menu
 Adds tabbing, allows the use of arrows for toggling around the navigation, which is configurable depending on the menu design.
-The use of the escape key to go up a level.<br/>
+The use of the escape key to go up a level.
 __[View](#accessible-menu-plugin)__

 ### Collapse
 It's is for toggling collapsible sections.
-Can be used like an accordion and etc.<br/>
+Can be used like an accordion and etc.
 __[View](#collapse-plugin)__

 ### Equalize Content
-When Flexbox, or other options won&rsquo;t work, use this to equalize content<br/> __[View Equalize Content](#equalize-plugin)__
+When Flexbox, or other options won&rsquo;t work, use this to equalize content __[View Equalize Content](#equalize-plugin)__

 ### Lazy Load
 Load background images and images lazily once they appear in the viewport!
 Also, run custom fuctions as well to hook into elements appearing (or disappearing) as well.
-This plugin uses `window.IntersectionObserver` API. <br/>
+This plugin uses `window.IntersectionObserver` API.
 __[View Lazy Load](#plugin-lazy-load)__

 ### Modal
 This is a more minimalistic version of the 'popup' plugin.
-Nice bit of flexibility do things like image carousels, confirm prompts and such with just a little peppering of custom code.<br/>
+Nice bit of flexibility do things like image carousels, confirm prompts and such with just a little peppering of custom code.
 __[View Modal](#modal-plugin)__

 ### Navigation Desktop
 This plugin just adds a delay to the desktop navigation for the nestled levels of a `<ul>`.
-Also, features an edge detection on the drop-downs, and uses corresponding CSS to position, so it stays on the page. <br/>
+Also, features an edge detection on the drop-downs, and uses corresponding CSS to position, so it stays on the page.
 __[View Navigation Desktop](#nav-desktop-plugin)__

 ### Navigation Mobile
-Neat little mobile navigation plugin <br/>
+Neat little mobile navigation plugin
 __[View Navigation Mobile](#nav-mobile-plugin)__

 ### Parallax Elements
 For making a parallaxing elements on the page.
-Lots of configurable options.<br/>
+Lots of configurable options.
 __[View Parallax Elements](#parallax-plugin)__

 ### Popup [DEPRECATED]